 On dark-coloured surfaces or plates, offer each child a small amount of sugar and salt, side by side.

 Talk about how they look, smell and feel: what is the same and what is different?
-To taste, kids can lick a finger and press onto the sugar and salt, one at a time.
+To taste, the children can lick their finger and press it onto the sugar or salt, one at a time.

 Talk about sweet and salty.
 Ask what kinds of foods they eat that are sweet or salty.
-What are their favourites?
+Which are their favourites?

 11. Yummy Things to Eat